runtime.log¶

 Logging configuration.

-This module largely wraps the structlog
+This module largely wraps the structlog framework to provide flexible structured

 logging for Runtime services.
 A chain of “processors” (callables) filters or transforms